Aarian/Aarian.github.io/_pages/projects.md

 author_profile: true
 ---
 <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/mylib.css">
 Here, I have listed some of my works, based on their applications.
+Please click on each topic to go the main project idea and its implementation.

 <!-- Image Denoising -->